thedevdojo/static/README.md

 Running `static dev` inside of your project folder will serve up your website on `http://localhost:3000`.
 Running `static build` will compile a minified version of your website inside of the `_site` folder.

 Creating new pages is as easy as adding a new file or folder to the `pages` directory.
 If you add a file located at `pages/index.html` this will be the homepage of your application.
 There are two ways to create a route for the website, which include adding an `index.html` file to a folder, (for instance, adding a file located at `/pages/about/index.html` would serve up an `/about` page).
-You could also add this to the main `pages` directory like so `pages/about.html` and it would resolve to the `/about` page.
+You could also add this to the main `pages` directory like so `pages/about.html` and it would also resolve to the `/about` page.

 ## 📃 Layouts